Measurement of the $W$ Charge Asymmetry in the $W \rightarrow \mu\nu$ Decay Mode in $pp$ Collisions at $\sqrt{s} = 7$ TeV with the ATLAS detector: Systematic Uncertainties

 The systematic uncertainties on the QCD background arise primarily from the uncertainty on the isolation efficiency for muons in QCD events due to possible mis-modellings of the extrapolation of the isolation efficiency to the large $\pt$ and $\MET$ region in the QCD simulation (40\%).
 This has been derived from differences in the efficiency predictions between data and simulation in the low muon $\pt$ control region and in sideband regions where the muon $\pt$ or $\MET$ cuts are reversed.
 The electro-weak and $\ttbar$ background and signal contributions are subtracted from data in these comparisons.
 Additional uncertainties due to the non-QCD isolation efficiency and the statistical uncertainty are included in the total uncertainty on the QCD background estimate.
 The corresponding systematic uncertainty on the asymmetry is 1-2\%, with little dependence on $\eta_\mu$.

-For the electro-weak and $\ttbar$ backgrounds, the uncertainty in the cross-sections includes the PDF uncertainties (3\%), and the uncertainties estimated from varying the renormalization and factorization scales: 5\% for $W$ and $Z$, and 6\% for $\ttbar$~\cite{Moch:2008qy,Beneke:2009ye,wzpaper}.
+For the electro-weak and $\ttbar$ backgrounds, the uncertainties in the cross-sections include the PDF uncertainties (3\%), and the uncertainties estimated from varying the renormalization and factorization scales: 5\% for $W$ and $Z$, and 6\% for $\ttbar$~\cite{Moch:2008qy,Beneke:2009ye,wzpaper}.
+These uncertainties are taken as overall uncertainties, no $\eta$ dependence is accounted for.
 An additional uncertainty from the luminosity of $11\%$ is included, since the backgrounds are scaled to the luminosity measured in data.
 The combination of all these contributions results in an uncertainty on the asymmetry of less than $1\%$.

-The impact of using an NLO MC rather than Pythia in the $\CWm$ factor calculation has been evaluated and an additional systematic uncertainty of about $3\%$ is included to account for the small variations observed.
-Pythia uses a leading-log calculation for $\Wboson$ production and is expected to give a reasonably accurate prediction for the low $\Wboson$ transverse momentum $\Wpt$ region whereas MC@NLO~\cite{Frixione:2002ik} uses higher-order matrix elements and is therefore expected to be more reliable in the high $\Wpt$ region.
+The impact of using an NLO MC using the CTEQ 6.6 PDF rather than PYTHIA with MRST LO* PDF in the $\CWm$ factor calculation has been evaluated and an additional systematic uncertainty of about $3\%$ is included to account for the small variations observed, as listed in Table~\ref{tab:muonsysts_summary_emu_abs} as the uncertainty due to theoretical modelling.
+PYTHIA uses a leading-log calculation for $\Wboson$ production and is expected to give a reasonably accurate prediction for the low $\Wboson$ transverse momentum $\Wpt$ region whereas MC@NLO~\cite{Frixione:2002ik} uses higher-order matrix elements and is therefore expected to be more reliable in the high $\Wpt$ region.
 Therefore the differences in the scale factors associated with these two MC calculations gives a reasonable estimate of the associated systematic error.